avcolangelo/p8105_final_project/report.md

     these questions evolve over the course of the project?
 What new questions did you consider in the course of your analysis?:

-– probability of a certain squirrel in area; visualize this probability/heat map – regression question: number of squirrels seen eating as predicted by foraging – Where are squirrels are most concentrated – What are the most common squirrel behaviors
+– What is the probability of a certain squirrel in a certain area;
+visualize this probability/heat map – regression question: number (count) of squirrels seen eating as predicted by foraging – Where are squirrels are most concentrated? – What are the most common squirrel behaviors?

   - Data: Source, scraping method, cleaning, etc.